AlexwellChen/Dependable-melody-player/README.md

 | Slave   | Next monitor, change netWorkState.                   | \| S \| D \| D \|       |
 | Slave   | Next check, change netWorkState.                     | \| S \| S \| M \|       |

 If the current board is the first board in the network, then it will not receive an ACK from the Master (msgId 59).
 We stipulate: after sending msgId 60, use AFTER(MSEC(100)) to call a function that checks for the presence of a Master.
-If no Master exists, we use the COMPLETE function to obtain leadership.
+If no Master exists, we use the COMPETE function to obtain leadership.

 *Case 2*